IY-Home/java-webserver/README.md

 ## Overview

-A lightweight web serverInterface framework built on Java's built-in HttpServer with a fluent API for defining routes, handling requests, and serving static files.
+A lightweight web server framework built on Java's built-in HttpServer *(or any common web server)* with a fluent API for defining routes, handling requests, and serving static files.

 ## Adding to project